ThunderWasTaken/other-historical-civs/README.md

 this mod will add new historical civs into unciv.

-Some planned civilizations (in no order): Prussia, Croatia
+Some planned civilizations (in no order): Prussia, Croatia, Kushan, Alans

-Finished: Norway, Mali, Holy Romans, Western Romans, Wales
+Finished: Norway, Mali, Holy Romans, Western Romans, Wales, Aragon